Welcome to Marwen

 Welcome to Marwen is a 2018 American live-action/animated drama film directed by Robert Zemeckis, who co-wrote the script with Caroline Thompson.
 It is inspired by Jeff Malmberg's 2010 documentary Marwencol.
 The film stars Steve Carell, Leslie Mann, Diane Kruger, Merritt Wever, Janelle Monáe, Eiza González, Gwendoline Christie, Leslie Zemeckis, Siobhan Williams and Neil Jackson.
-It tells the true story of Mark Hogancamp, a man struggling with PTSD who, after being physically assaulted, creates a fictional village to ease his trauma.
+It tells the true story of Mark Hogancamp, a man struggling with PTSD who, after being almost fatally physically assaulted, creates a fictional village to ease his trauma.

 Welcome to Marwen was released by Universal Pictures on December 21, 2018.
 It received polarized response from critics who praised the animated segments and performances, particularly Carell's, but criticized the inconsistent tone and screenplay.
 The film grossed only $13.1 million worldwide, becoming a box-office bomb.

 Plot

 A World War II Curtiss P-40 warplane piloted by a doll-like figure is hit by enemy fire and forced to ditch.
 The pilot's shoes are burned in the landing and he finds women's shoes, which he wears instead.
 The pilot is confronted by doll-like German soldiers, who taunt him for wearing women's shoes.
 The Germans threaten to emasculate him, but are killed by a group of doll-like women who come to the pilot's rescue and protect him.

 It is revealed that the scenario is part of an elaborate fantasy created by Mark Hogancamp, using modified fashion dolls in a model village named Marwen.
 Mark imagines that the dolls are alive and photographs his fantasies to help him cope with acute memory loss and post-traumatic stress disorder from a brutal attack he suffered some time earlier, when he drunkenly told a group of white supremacists that he was a cross-dresser.

 The dolls correspond to people that he knows in real life: himself as "Cap'n Hogie", the pilot; various female friends as his protectors; and his attackers as German Nazi soldiers.
 The main villain of Marwen Dejah Thoris, a teal-haired Belgian witch, is obsessed with Hogie to the point where she would send any woman who gets too close to him 15,000,000 lightyears into the future with her magic.